saifqoreshi/ReadingIsGood/README.md

 # Database
 The API uses MS SQL Server (Relational Database) to persist user data e.g Customers, Orders, Books etc.
+The Database is called BookStore, configured via **Connection String** in appsettings.json file of the project

+# RESTful APIs
 All the API endpoints are Restful

 # Swagger